 This is another step towards establishing AR as a gateway to the metaverse, allowing for incredibly immersive shared experiences overlaid onto the physical world.

 Epic Games spoke at Stream on how they see gaming as a gateway to the metaverse.
 They shared a lot of interesting information about Fortnite and the importance of using user-generated content to help the platform evolve.
 According to Epic boss Tim Sweeney, "about half of Fortnite playtime is now dedicated to Creative Mode maps rather than Epic's own Battle Royale options.”

 To encourage the growth of this content, Epic will allow developers to use the Unreal editor for Fortnite later this year, allowing developers to create incredible-looking experiences and upload them straight to the platform.

 As part of this move, Epic announced a new partnership with WPP which includes “a new training program to upskill thousands of WPP creatives and technologists on how to create custom brand experiences in Fortnite, and how to use Unreal Engine for real-time 3D creation and virtual production.”

-To date, collaborations with brands and the monetization of content have remained controlled by Epic itself via Fortnite Creative Mode, launched to compete with UGC-rich platforms like Roblox and Minecraft.
+To date, collaborations with brands and the monetization of content have remained controlled by Epic itself via Fortnite Creative Mode, launched to compete with UGC-rich platforms like Minecraft.
 This update will provide developers with more control over how and what they create for the platform.